littlerobots/flutter-native-state/README.md

 # Flutter native_state plugin
 [![Pub](https://img.shields.io/pub/v/native_state.svg)](https://pub.dartlang.org/packages/native_state)

+## Deprecation notice
+Now that Flutter officially supports state restoration through [RestorationManager](https://api.flutter.dev/flutter/services/RestorationManager-class.html) this plugin is no longer needed.
+Please switch to using the official Flutter APIs for saving state.

 This plugin allows for restoring state after the app process is killed while in the background.

 ## What this plugin is for